hawq config

 Sets server configuration parameters on all nodes (master and segments) for HAWQ systems that are managed using command-line utilities.

-when it restarts the cluster.
+Note: If you install and manage HAWQ using Ambari, do not use hawq config to configure HAWQ properties.
+Ambari will overwrite any changes that were made by hawq config when it restarts the cluster.
 For Ambari-managed HAWQ clusters, always use the Ambari administration interface to set or change HAWQ configuration properties.

 Synopsis